openstack/openstack-manuals/doc/networking-guide/source/adv-config-sriov.rst

-The sriov-agent allows you to set the admin state of ports and starting from Liberty allows you to control port security (enable and disable spoofchecking) and QoS rate limit settings.
+The sriov-agent allows you to set the admin state of ports and starting from Liberty allows you to control port security (enable and disable spoof checking) and QoS rate limit settings.

 .. note::